 The mountains of Italy, France and Spain draw thousands of cyclists each year.
 Made famous by the Grand Tours, climbs like Alpe d’Huez, Mont Ventoux, the Stelvio and Angliru are always popular.
 Summers are short at these kinds of altitudes and this means the roads are busy with tourists – both the regular kind in cars and motorhomes but also the lycra clad kind… Hotels and accommodation make the most of the demand and prices in July and August are at their height.

-If you’d prefer to go somewhere less known, other parts of Europe offer fantastic possibilities for some of the best cycling holidays in the world.
-For instance, you could opt for less mainstream places like cycling in the Costa Daurada or Romania.
+If you’d prefer to go somewhere less known, other parts of Europe offer fantastic possibilities for some of the best cycling holidays abroad.
+For instance, you could opt for less mainstream places like cycling in Switzerland’s St Moritz/Engadin Valley, Spain’s Terres de l’Ebre, Croatia or the Algarve.
 This might lead to your cycling trip requiring more planning as there will likely be less support available locally, but for more experienced cyclists this might be a price worth paying.